Jeff Bezos' lawsuit delays NASA Artemis Moon lander contract with SpaceX

 Blue Origin's suit is under a protective order, so the details of the suit aren't specifically known, but Blue Origin, and Bezos in particular, haven't been quiet about their objections.

-In protests presented to the Government Accountability Office earlier this year, Blue Origin argued that the original NASA contract bid indicated that multiple landers would be built, but in the end only one was selected, SpaceX's Starship.
+In a protest presented to the Government Accountability Office earlier this year, Blue Origin argued that the original NASA contract bid indicated that multiple landers would be built, but in the end only one was selected, SpaceX's Starship.

 Bezos even offered to pay for $2 billion of its original $5.9 billion bid in an effort to win over NASA, but NASA said that due to budget constraints imposed by Congress, they only had the funding for one lander proposal.